 If budget is an issue, you can round up some beta readers instead of hiring a developmental editor, but beta readers rarely provide feedback at a professional level.
 No matter how many books someone has read, there is a depth of study that makes a huge difference in analyzing and assessing a writing project, particularly in the realm of storytelling.

 Have you ever gotten developmental edit on one of your projects?
 Are you planning to get one of your projects developmentally edited by a professional?
-If you’re interested in hiring a developmental editor, I might be available!
 Share your thoughts about developmental editing by leaving a comment, and keep writing.